UCSBCarpentry/ucsbcarpentry.github.io/content/blog/2026-05-18-agent-guide/index.md

 of software.
 However, the core features of an agent are surprisingly simple to implement.
 You might be surprised at how little code it takes to build an agent that can do useful work!
 Because our goal is pedagogical, not practical, we'll use plain Python as much as possible.
-If you're goal is to build a sophisticated agent with little effort, you should probably use one of the many agent SDKs designed for the purpose -- or just ask your coding agent to!
+If your goal is to build a sophisticated agent with little effort, you should probably use one of the many agent SDKs designed for the purpose -- or just ask your coding agent to!